Beginner’s Guide to The F1 Super License 2026

 What Is the FIA Super License?

 The FIA Super License is the highest-level of racing credential issued by the FIA (Fédération Internationale de l’Automobile).
-It is also called the official license that is compulsory for every driver who wishes to compete in Formula 1 world championship.
+It is also known as the official license, which is compulsory for every driver who wishes to compete in the Formula 1 World Championship.

 You can take it as passport for Formula 1 World Championship.
 If you don’t have this license, even if you are a very talented driver, then you can’t race in this F1 motorsport.